open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 cSpell:ignore: Chalin Hrabusa opentelemetrybot
 ---

-As 2024 draws to a close, we’d like to reflect on the year and share some insights and accomplishments from SIG Communications, the team responsible for managing this website, blog, and documentation.
+As 2024 draws to a close, we reflect on the year and share some insights and accomplishments from [SIG Communications][Comms meetings], the team responsible for managing this website, blog, and documentation.

 ## Highlights

+Several key accomplishments stand out in our efforts to make OpenTelemetry more accessible, user-friendly, and impactful for our global community.

-### Localizations
+### Multilingual documentation

 A major accomplishment this year was achieving multilingual support with the launch of our [localized documentation](/blog/2024/docs-localized/).
 Thanks to